samigits/improved-fraud-detection/README.md

     2. Distributional patterns of age, transaction time, and purchase value were explored.
     3. Boxplots and correlation heatmaps highlighted potential associations between features and fraud likelihood.

-### Best Performing Fraud Detection With SHAP
+## Best Performing Fraud Detection With SHAP
-SHAP ( Shapley Additive Explanations) applied to adentify the best-performing fraud detection model.
+SHAP ( Shapley Additive Explanations) was applied to identify the best-performing fraud detection model.
 The goal is to identify the most influential features contributing to fraud prediction and provide both global and local interpretability.
     SHAP Summary Plot was used to analyze both the direction and magnitude of feature impact.

     SHAP Bar Plot (mean absolute SHAP values) was used to understand the global importance of features by averaging their contribution across all predictions.

-### Conclusion
+## Conclusion
 HAP explainability techniques have provided critical insight into the model’s decision-making process.
 The most important drivers of fraud include user demographics (age, gender), traffic source, and browser choice.
 These insights can guide further feature engineering, risk profiling, and fraud prevention strategies.

-## How to Setup
+## How to Set Up
 1. **Clone this repository**:
     ```bash
     git clone https://github.com/samigits/improved-fraud-detection.git